 Given the likely positive correlation between prices and the error term, the price elasticity estimated via OLS would be biased towards zero.
-This is confirmed in Column (1), which yields a demand curve with an elasticity of 0.59.
-Column (2) instruments the log of price with the current and three lags of the logarithm of the exchange rate, allowing for the possibility of gradual adjustment of retail prices to exchange rates.
-The 2SLS estimation results in a substantially larger price elasticity of 3.85, which is precisely estimated.
-Given the first-stage results, which show that neither the contemporaneous, nor the first two lags of ER are statistically significant, the Sanderson-Windmeijer F-
+This is confirmed in Column (1), which yields a demand curve with an elasticity of 0.59.23 Column (2) instruments the log of its inputs to instrument for firm-variety-specific export prices and infer quality at the firm level.
+In a structural model of the coffee industry, Nakamura and Zerom (2010) instrument retail coffee prices with bilateral exchange rates.

-&lt;sup>21Without the inclusion of brand-year fixed effects, the OLS estimate of $\sigma$ is positive and statistically significant implying an upward-sloping demand.
+23Without the inclusion of brand-year fixed effects, the OLS estimate of σ is positive and statistically